kirenz/course-template/docs/project-description.md

 ### Methodology

 This section includes a brief description of your modeling process.
-Explain the reasoning for the type of model you're fitting, predictor variables considered for the model including any interactions.
+Explain the reasoning for the type of model you're fitting, predictor variables considered for the model.
-Additionally, show how you arrived at the final model by describing the model selection process, interactions considered, variable transformations (if needed), assessment of conditions and diagnostics, and any other relevant considerations that were part of the model fitting process.
+Additionally, show how you arrived at the final model by describing the model selection process, variable transformations (if needed), assessment of conditions and diagnostics, and any other relevant considerations that were part of the model fitting process.

 #### Grading criteria

 The analysis steps are appropriate for the data and research question.
 The group used a thorough and careful approach to select the final model; the approach is clearly described in the report.
-The model selection process took into account potential interaction effects and addressed any violations in model conditions.
+The model selection process took into account any violations in model conditions.
 The model conditions and diagnostics are thoroughly and accurately assessed for their model.
 If violations of model conditions are still present, there was a reasonable attempt to address the violations based on the course content.